hansenp/diachrscripts/docs/diachromatic_input_preparation.rst

 bowtie2 index
 *************

-Diachromatic uses bowtie2 to map reads to a reference sequence, which requires an reference index.
+Diachromatic uses bowtie2 to map reads to a reference sequence, which requires a reference index.
 Such an index can be created with bowtie2 or a pre-calculated index can e.g. be downloaded from the `iGenomes website <https://support.illumina.com/sequencing/sequencing_software/igenome.html>`_: